StStefano89/CAS-Applied-Data-Science-2022/M6/README.md

 # M6 - Deep Learning

-**Goal of the module:** Learn performing deep learning with TensorFlow.
+**Content of the module:** Learn performing deep learning with TensorFlow.